Aetesaki/Delang/README.md

 ### Prerequisites

-To use these scripts you need to have a fuctioning bash environment AND a git cloner on your system, preferably you should have a running linux system as neither MacOS or Windows have both bash and git installed as default.
+To use these scripts you need to have a functioning bash environment AND a git cloner on your system, preferably you should have a running linux system as neither MacOS or Windows have both bash and git installed as default.